Asharma070320/Table_Formation/README.md

 <img width="911" alt="Screenshot 2023-07-29 180138" src="https://github.com/Asharma070320/Table_Formation/assets/127501344/82c3627a-4a2f-4d27-a144-9173369706b1">
 <img width="959" alt="Screenshot 2023-07-29 180022" src="https://github.com/Asharma070320/Table_Formation/assets/127501344/8094424e-4681-46c9-b26f-692b410b978d">

-table tag- for table
+table tag- for table,
-tr tag- for row
+tr tag- for row,
-th tag- for head or we can different for others tbody- for middle of thead and tfoot or we can say the data in the middle td- for table data and we are using nested tag in this img src- for image colspan= for merging the column p tag- for paragraph a href- for inserting the link
+th tag- for head or we can different for others, tbody- for middle of thead and tfoot or we can say the data in the middle, td- for table data and we are using nested tag in this, img src- for image, colspan= for merging the column, p tag- for paragraph, a href- for inserting the link.